ezzee10/cocos-challenge-backend/README.md

 ## 📬 Postman Collection

-A Postman collection is included with sample requests for the main endpoints.
+A Postman collection is included for tests endpoints.

+**The folder is in the root directory and is called "collections".
+It contains the environment variables and the endpoint collection.**

 ## 📚 Available Endpoints